leverdeterre/JMAnimatedImageView/README.md

 ## TODO
 * Add support for APNG
 * Add support for WebP animated (work in progress but this feature is not actually supported : https://chromium.googlesource.com/webm/libwebp/)
+* * Add support for video format ?